kaio-giovanni/device-interface/README.md

 # Finder Interface

-This project is a poc demo of using Modbus RTU to connect devices.
-To test it, you can use two or more devices.
+This is a POC demo project using Modbus RTU to connect devices (Raspberry PI and HMI - 110ws Delta).
-In this project, I am using a raspberry pi 3b+ as a modbus slave client, to receive data from a HMI (Human-Machine interface) modbus master client.
-After the modbus master client sends a request to write data into the registers, the modbus slave client will get these data and send to a external API for further processing.

 ### Dependecies